 What is an Attack Surface?

-Organizations are growing more worried about the expanding attack surface and how to safeguard it as digital perimeters constantly grow and change.
-CISOs, security teams, and IT leaders are striving to secure the evolving attack surface while avoiding emerging threats at the same time.
+Organizations are becoming increasingly worried about the expanding attack surface and how to safeguard it as digital perimeters constantly grow and change.
+CISOs, security teams, and IT leaders are striving to secure the evolving attack surface by systematically mapping their digital assets, and running scans to mitigate potential vulnerabilities.

 Attackers are continuously attempting to find a weakness or entry point in one of the many pieces that make up your internet-facing perimeter.
-Any one of those digital assets may have vulnerabilities that a threat actor can exploit which could lead to a damaging breach of sensitive data.
+Any one of those digital assets may have vulnerabilities that a threat actor can exploit which could lead to extracting data.

 What is an attack surface?